Mahendra14/autoGradingTool/README.md

 # Running Multiple Coding Exercises with Docker

-To run multiple coding exercises without creating a separate Docker image for each exercise, follow the below approach:
+To run multiple coding exercises without creating a separate Docker image for each exercise, will follow the below approach:

 ## Execute the Code snippets Dynamically